Shut Down (Blackpink song): Accolades

+"Shut Down" won 10 music program awards in South Korea, including triple crowns (or three wins) on Show Champion, M Countdown, and Inkigayo.
+It received three weekly Melon Popularity Awards on September 26, October 3, and October 10, 2022.
+At year-end award ceremonies, "Shut Down" won Artist of the Year – Global Digital Music (September) at the 12th Circle Chart Music Awards.

 Commercial performance

 "Shut Down" debuted at number one on the Billboard Global 200 with 152.8 million streams and 17,000 downloads sold, earning Blackpink their second number-one hit on the chart after "Pink Venom".
 The group joined BTS, Justin Bieber and Olivia Rodrigo as the only acts with multiple leaders on the chart.
 With "Pink Venom" at number two, Blackpink also became the first group to hold the top two spots in a single week on the Global 200.
 "Shut Down" debuted at number one on the Global Excl.
-U.S. with 140 million streams and 13,000 downloads sold outside the U.S., earning Blackpink their third number-one hit on the chart after "Lovesick Girls" and "Pink Venom".
+US with 140 million streams and 13,000 downloads sold outside the US, earning Blackpink their third number-one hit on the chart after "Lovesick Girls" and "Pink Venom".
 With this, Blackpink became the artist with the second-most number-one hits on the chart after BTS.
 The group also became the fourth act to debut atop the Global 200, Global Excl.
-U.S. and Billboard 200 charts simultaneously with "Shut Down" and its parent album Born Pink, joining BTS, Justin Bieber and Taylor Swift as the only acts to achieve this feat.
+US and Billboard 200 charts simultaneously with "Shut Down" and its parent album Born Pink.
+BTS, Justin Bieber and Taylor Swift are the only other acts that have achieved this feat.
+"Shut Down" charted on the Global 200 for 29 weeks and the Global Excl.
+US for 42 weeks.

 In South Korea, "Shut Down" debuted at number 29 on the week 38 issue of the Circle Digital Chart for the period dated September 11–17, with less than two days of tracking.
 It peaked at number three the following week, for the period dated September 18–24.
 In the United States, the song entered the Billboard Hot 100 at number 25 for the week of September 16–22.
 It earned 4,000 downloads and debuted at number ten on Streaming Songs with 13 million streams, becoming the group's third top-ten on the chart and second completely solo.
-With this, Blackpink became the first girl group to have multiple top tens and tied Psy for the second-most top tens by a Korean act, and also became the first Korean act to have a non-compilation album yield multiple top tens on the chart.
+With this, Blackpink became the first girl group to have multiple top tens, and tied with Psy for the second-most top tens by a Korean act.
+They also became the first Korean act to have a non-compilation album yield multiple top tens on the chart.
 "Shut Down" also debuted at number 24 on the UK Singles Chart, marking the group's eighth top-forty hit in the country.